 Channel your inner explorer on a bucket list-worthy excursion to the Channel Islands.
 Sitting 25 miles offshore, the Channel Islands National Park and Marine Sanctuary is considered the Galapagos of North America.
 The remarkably pristine, uncrowded environment is ripe with adventure potential on land and at sea.
 Santa Barbara Adventure Company is a leading outfitter providing exclusive access to the islands with a variety of guided daylong group tour experiences, including spectacular sea cave kayaking and snorkeling.
 Santa Barbara Sailing Center offers private, customizable sailing charters to the islands on luxurious cruising yachts.
-Opt for a simple day jaunt or a multi-day trip that can be packed to the gills with hiking, surfing, paddleboarding, free diving, SCUBA, and more oceanic adventures.
-Also departing directly from Santa Barbara Harbor, Channel Islands Expeditions runs guided Channel Islands day trips for beginning and intermediate kayakers as well as more elaborate liveaboard trips for SCUBA enthusiasts.
-Learn More
+Opt for a simple day jaunt or a multi-day trip that can be packed to the gills with hiking, surfing, paddleboarding, free diving, scuba and more oceanic adventures.
+Departing directly from Santa Barbara Harbor, Channel Islands Expeditions runs guided Channel Islands day trips for beginning and intermediate kayakers as well as more elaborate liveaboard trips for scuba enthusiasts.

 Santa Barbara is home to the nation’s longest-running paragliding school, Fly Above All Paragliding.
-So, whether you’re a first-time flyer or want to uplevel your existing skills, you will be in very good hands booking a lesson or session with Fly Above All Paragliding at their Elings Park launch site.
-Newbies can do an hour-long tandem flight experience with an instructor at the helm or enroll in a full day of training to prepare for solo flights.
+Whether you’re a first-time flier or want to level up your existing skills, you will be in very good hands booking a lesson or session with Fly Above All Paragliding at its Elings Park launch site.
+Newbies can partake in an hour-long tandem flight experience with an instructor at the helm or enroll in a full day of training to prepare for solo flights.
 If you’re more serious about learning the ropes and want to get certified, book a two-day course or P2 Novice Certification Course to earn your wings.

-Santa Barbara’s mountainous front country and back country abound with potential for outdoor adventuring on land.
+Santa Barbara’s mountainous front country and backcountry abound with potential for outdoor adventuring on land.
 Both Cal Coast Adventures and Santa Barbara Adventure Company run guided mountain biking excursions catering to different ability levels and featuring diverse terrain types.
 You can take things a little slower and soak up the sights and scents of the season on a horseback ride with Los Padres Outfitters, whose knowledgeable guides will lead you through the foothills and along the shores of Summerland’s beaches.
 Hiking through our region’s distinctive chaparral is equally splendid in fall.
-See our guide to the best hikes in Santa Barbara for tips on trails ranging from easy half-milers to grueling 10-mile out and back treks.
+See our guide to the best hikes in Santa Barbara for tips on trails ranging from easy half-milers to grueling 10-mile out-and-back treks.

-SUNSET in Style
+SPECTATE in Style

 Here in Santa Barbara, we consider pausing to watch the nightly sunset show an “event,” too.
-Find a perch on the beach or a hillside park and settle in to watch the sky change colors as the sun drops below the horizon—in the fall, after the sun disappears, the deep pinks, oranges, and purples tend to get even more saturated and dramatic, so it’s worth waiting around for a spell.
+Find a perch on the beach or a hillside park and settle in to watch the sky change colors as the sun drops below the horizon—in the fall, after the sun disappears, the deep pinks, oranges and purples tend to get even more saturated and dramatic, so it’s worth waiting around for a spell.